MY JOURNEY – How I became The Hero and conquered my fear of laser eye surgery

 Understanding and applying the Hero’s Journey

-What I’ve shared above is my personal example of the Hero’s Journey, illustrated in the diagram above.
+What I’ve shared above is my personal example of the Hero’s Journey.

 Patient stories are one of the best ways to help people overcome their most significant objections to surgery – fear of the unknown being the most significant.